Perspectives on Constrained Forecasting: Summary Comments

-Extensions and generalizations of practical importance include contexts of multiple constraints such as arise in hierarchies.
-As noted in Section~\ref{sec:BDA}, extension of the basic decision problem of \eqn{constrainedoptimization} to involve a set of constraints is theoretically immediate.
+Detailed application in live forecasting require extensions to contexts of multiple constraints such as arise in hierarchies.
+Extension of the basic decision problem of \eqn{constrainedoptimization} to a set of constraints is theoretically immediate.
 That is, the optimization is generalized to condition on $k$ constraints $\A'\f = \F$ where $\A$ is a given $n\times k$ matrix of full rank $k<n$ and $\F$ a given constraint $k-$vector.
 Developments with intersecting sets of subtotal constraints-- in which case $\A$ is a matrix with zero/one entries-- are one main class of interest.
-Evaluation of optimal constrained forecasts based on multivariate Newton-Raphson is immediate, now involving a $k$-vector $\blambda$ of Lagrange multipliers.
-Now, based on the ability to evaluate the optimal $\optf(\blambda)$ vector given any $\blambda$, the NR iterates have the form $\blambda^t = \blambda^{t-1} - \dot\q(\blambda^{t-1})^{-1}\q(\blambda^{t-1})$ with $k-$vector function $\q(\blambda) = \A'\optf(\blambda) - \F$ and it's $k\times k$ matrix derivative $\dot \q(\blambda). $ In cases of additive risk functions, it is always the case that $\dot \q(\blambda) = \A'\Q(\blambda)\A$ some some $n\times n$ matrix $\Q(\cdot)$.
-Further development with specific loss functions are left to future applications.
+Evaluation of optimal constrained forecasts based on multivariate Newton-Raphson is immediate.